noku/university/PAD/Lab#3/README.md

-## Study of HTTP protocol used in distributed systemns
+## Study of HTTP protocol used in distributed systems.

 Study of HTTP protocol used in distributed systemns.
 Implementation of connection between client and server using HTTP methods.